numpy/numpy/doc/source/reference/arrays.datetime.rst

      where UT is `universal time
      <https://en.wikipedia.org/wiki/Universal_Time>`_:

+      >>> import numpy as np

       >>> a = np.datetime64("0000-01-01", "us")
       >>> b = np.datetime64("1600-01-01", "us")
       >>> b - a
       numpy.timedelta64(50491123200000000,'us')

-     The computed results, `50491123200` seconds, is obtained as the elapsed number of days (`584388`) times `86400` seconds; this is the number of seconds of a clock in sync with earth rotation.
-The exact value in SI seconds can only be estimated, e.g using data published in `Measurement of the Earth's rotation: 720 BC to AD 2015, 2016, Royal Society's Proceedings A 472, by Stephenson et.al. <https://doi.org/10.1098/rspa.2016.0404>`_.
+      The computed results, `50491123200` seconds, are obtained as the elapsed number of days (`584388`) times `86400` seconds; this is the number of seconds of a clock in sync with the Earth's rotation.
+The exact value in SI seconds can only be estimated, e.g., using data published in `Measurement of the Earth's rotation: 720 BC to AD 2015, 2016, Royal Society's Proceedings A 472, by Stephenson et.al. <https://doi.org/10.1098/rspa.2016.0404>`_.
 A sensible estimate is `50491112870 ± 90` seconds, with a difference of 10330 seconds.